drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 That said, there are a few ways in which spectrometer response can be non-linear.
 Some of these can be corrected numerically provided the non-linearity meets certain mathematical criteria.
 For example, measured values should at least be monotonically increasing in exposure time so that there can exist a unique mapping between a measurement and its corrected value.

 However, some non-linearities involve bandwidth or line shape.
-And while a *valid* correction might exist, it is most often far easier and far more reliable to start with an instrument that has linear response.
+And while a valid correction might exist, it is most often far easier and far more reliable to start with an instrument that has linear response.

+So far we have talked about linear reproducible response to the signal produced by the sensor.
+We will next show some examples, give mention to another class of behaviours associated with the physics of moving charge within the sensor, and then finish with some further discussion of [linearity and electrical characteristics of signals in spectroscopy](#on-origins-of-non-linearity-and-electrical-characteristics-of-ccd-spectrometers).
+Detailed discussion of anomalies associated with charge distribution, is included at the end of the section on [gate and clock drivers](#gate-driver-and-analog-signal-integrity).

 Let's look at some data.